apostrophecms/docs/docs/reference/api/pieces.md

 request, e.g. included in the `data` object passed to `JSON.stringify` above.
-If this property contains the `_id` of an existing piece of the same type, the properties of that piece will be applied first as defaults, and then overridden by any other properties present in the body.
+If this property contains the `_id` of an existing piece of the same type, the properties of that piece will be applied first as defaults, and then overridden by any properties present in the body.

 In addition, this value becomes the `copyOfId` property of the new piece.
 [`beforeInsert` handlers](/reference/server-events.md#beforeinsert) of individual piece types can access this property